Skip to main content

 I look at it this way: you’d expect an average program to win a 12-team conference once every 12 years.
 You’d expect an above-average team to win it more often, and a below-average team to win it less often.
 Saying “this program won’t win it in the next 15 years” is basically another way of saying “this program is going to be a little below average in that conference”.
 At the time we moved, we were obviously below average, sifting through the wreckage of having hired the one coach who apparently didn’t have much to do with Boise State’s success.

-So anyway, the Buffs only had to be a little below average to miss winning a single conference title, and given we were about to lose at least seven games for the fifth year in a row, that didn’t seem like a tall order.
+So anyway, the Buffs only had to be a little below average to miss winning a single conference title, and given we were about to lose at least seven games for the fifth year in a row in 2010, that didn’t seem like a tall order.

 Close calls